MATHEMA-GmbH/Owl-Racer-AI/README.md

 The server is the central part of the project, calculating the outcome of the commands sent by the clients, keeping everything synchronized and providing services for controlling the racing game overall.
 The communication between the Server and Clients is performed using (Web-)gRPC.

-For more information on the component, [visit its documentation here](https://github.com/MATHEMA-GmbH/Owl-Racer-AI-Server).
+For more details on the component, [visit its documentation here](https://github.com/MATHEMA-GmbH/Owl-Racer-AI-Server).

 The server itself is ASP.NET Core based, which means it is able to host the Web-Client directly within its process space.

-The Server also contains some sub-components:

 ### Common Library

 The common library contains shared models and classes for easier data exchange between the UI client and the server, as they reside within the same Visual Studio solution.
 This project is built and used by the other .NET projects directly.

-### Local Client
+### Local UI Client

 The UI client is a visual test and sandbox client implemented with the MonoGame Framework.
 MonoGame is based on Microsofts XNA Framework and enables fast and lightweight 2D rendering perfectly suited for the purpose of showing the user what is going on during machine learning.
 It also enables the users to drive a car themselves and even compete against AI.